kogarashisan/LavaSite/tutorials/Introduction.md

 <i>`lava-master-DEV.js` is a packaged bundle, that you can use for educational purposes.
 In real projects you
 should use the <a href="https://www.npmjs.com/package/lava">lava NPM module</a>.</i>

-Currently, Lava framework depends on MooTools, but this dependency will be removed later.
+Currently, Lava framework depends on jQuery, but this dependency will be removed later.
 For now there is only one theme available for standard widgets: Bootstrap.
 `widgets.css` includes Bootstrap core, Bootstrap theme and `lava-widgets.css` from framework repository.
 If you don't plan to use standard widgets, then you can remove the CSS reference.